matheusfaustino/textfast/README.md

 ### Import

 Well, that it for the advanced users or the ones that exported the list from other installation (for who exported the list, you actually don have to change a thing, just import it, you can skip it).
-For those who don't want to add shortcut for shortcut, you can create a [](JSON file) following this example with your words and just import it and **save** it.
+For those who don't want to add shortcut for shortcut, you can create a [JSON file](/example.json) following this example with your words and just import it and **save** it.

 ## Browsers